leggsimon/next/docs/overview/platinum.md

 We have considered all of:-

-- Speed to Market
+- Speed to market
-- Self-Service
+- Self-service
-- Repeatable Delivery Mechanism
+- Repeatable delivery mechanism
 - Suitable for complexity
 - Security
 - EU/UK Legal / Regulatory
-- Connectivity to Internal Systems
+- Connectivity to internal systems

 ### Platforms